-Things continued to worsen in Rome; violence intensified and Pompey joined the senate against Caesar.
-Pompey, in 50 BCE, with the senate’s backing stated that if Caesar did not disband his legions then he would be made an enemy of the Roman Republic.
-By 49 BCE, Caesar had mobilised a legion and crossed the Rubicon and marched on Rome with his legions starting a civil war.
-Pompey and the senate could not raise an army quick enough and had to flee Rome, allowing Caesar to march into the city without any opposition.
+In 50 BCE, Pompey with the support of the Senate sent an envoy to Caesar demanding he disbands his legions otherwise he would be made an enemy of the Roman Republic.
+Caesar refused, and in 49 BCE he crossed the Rubicon and marched on Rome with his legions starting a civil war.
+Pompey and the Senate could not raise an army quick enough and were forced to flee Rome; this allowed Julius Caesar to march into the city without conflict.

-However, Caesar was assassinated in 44 BCE in a plot which was led by Cassius and Brutus.
-This once again sent the Roman Republic into a state of disarray and eventual civil war.
+In 44 BCE, Caesar was assassinated in a plot led by Cassius and Brutus.
+This event once again sent the Roman Republic into a state of turmoil and civil war.

 Octavian and Marc Antony

-Caesar had no sons of his own and subsequently in his will adopted his nephew Octavian as his own son granting him his title along with his vast estates.
-Octavian whilst only 18 at the time of Caesar’s death proved to be a very talented politician and military leader.
+Caesar in his will granted his nephew Octavian his title and vast estates.
+Octavian was only eighteen at the time of Caesar's death but proved to be an incredibly talented statesman.

-Antony’s consulship was coming to an end and he could see that he didn’t have the necessary political support to stay in Rome he went north to Gaul with his remaining armies.
-Antony intended to force the current governor of Gaul, Brutus, to concede control of the province to him.
-Brutus refused and Antony subsequently laid siege to the settlement where Brutus was situated.
+Antony's term as consul was coming to an end and knowing that he didn't have the political support to stay in Rome he went north to Gaul where his remaining loyal legions were located.
+Antony intended to force the current governor of Gaul, Brutus, to relinquish control of the province to him.
+Brutus refused, and Antony laid siege to the settlement where Brutus was situated.
 The Senate sent Octavian and his army to deal with Antony.